Cholmes24/JID-0338/README.md

     * This is a common error that can occur if the user types pip install mysql-connector instead of pip install mysql-connector-python.
 Ensure to use the latter.

-    * If that does not fix the problem, then try:

-Locate the my.ini file which should be located in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.
+    * If that does not fix the problem, then locate the my.ini file which should be located in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.

-Open the configuration file and add the lines that follow underneath the corresponding headers:
+    * Open the configuration file and add the lines that follow underneath the corresponding headers:

-Header: [client]
+    *Header: [client]

-default-character-set=utf8
+    *default-character-set=utf8

 Header: [mysql]